tongueroo/forger/docs/extract-scripts.md

 ## Overview

-Forger supports uploading files and making them available to your the launched EC2 instances.
+Forger supports uploading files to s3 and making them available to your the launched EC2 instances.

 ## How it works